Skip to main content

 Flæskesteg

-Roast pork with crackling - pork loin roasted with scored skin creating crispy crackling.
-Christmas dinner centerpiece.
-Served with brunede kartofler (caramelized potatoes), rødkål (red cabbage), gravy.
-Crackling quality determines success.
-Denmark's ultimate celebration roast.
+Roast pork with crackling: pork loin roasted with the skin scored so it crisps into crackling.
+It's the centerpiece of Christmas dinner, served with brunede kartofler (caramelized potatoes), rødkål (red cabbage), and gravy.
+The whole dish is judged on the crackling.
+This is Denmark's celebration roast.

 Sol over Gudhjem